SynthSy/PSO2-FAQ/pages/01.basics/03.classes/docs.md

 A class that focuses on melee combat.
 Utilizing **Swords, Wired Lances, and Partizans**, **Hunter (HU)** boasts a varied arsenal of strong Striking-type weaponry and a Skill Tree that promotes both offensive and defensive play, making it well suited for solo and beginner players.

+<strong>ARKS-Visiphone Wiki description on Hunter's weaponry:</strong>

+<strong>Swords</strong>
+> A large broadsword used for heavy melee strikes.
+What it lacks in speed, it makes up for in raw damage.
+The Sword is a jack-of-all-trades weapon, possessing utility in almost any situation and being capable in a variety of areas.
+However, it lacks range compared to its other Hunter weapon counterparts.
+Swords can be powered up by the Skill '''Sword Gear''', which grants them faster charge speeds and a variety of bonuses for staying on the offensive.
+> Sword's Weapon Action is ''Guard''.
+By holding the Weapon Action Button, any attacks dealt to you will inflict sharply reduced damage and minimal knockback at the cost of PP.

+<strong>Wired Lances</strong>
+> A pair of blades hooked to handles by an extendable cable.
+The specialized blades are capable of striking targets far and wide, at the cost of some raw damage.
+Wired Lances also excel in grappling targets, manipulating their positions and using them to strike other foes around them.
+Wired Lances can be powered up by the Skill '''Wired Lance Gear''', which allows them to expend Gear built up by attacking to boost the strength of their grapple-type attacks.
+> Wired Lance's Weapon Action is ''Guard''.
+By holding the Weapon Action Button, any attacks dealt to you will inflict sharply reduced damage and minimal knockback at the cost of PP.

+<strong>Partizans</strong>
+> A long, bladed spear.
+Despite not having the sheer strength of a Sword, the Partizan makes up for it in its other attributes, with a solid attack speed and great range and mobility with its Photon Arts.
+The Partizan user can twirl their weapon following the usage of an attack or Photon Art to quickly restore PP, granting them excellent battlefield control as well.
+Partizans can be powered up by the Skill '''Partizan Gear''', which allows them to expend Gear built up by twirling their Partizan to boost the strength of their Photon Arts.
+> Partizan's Weapon Action is ''Guard''.
+By holding the Weapon Action Button, any attacks dealt to you will inflict sharply reduced damage and minimal knockback at the cost of PP.

+Upon reaching level 75 as a Hunter, you can claim a <a href="#">**Title Reward**</a> that grants all characters on your account **HP +50, R-ATK +15, and S-DEF +40.**

 ### Ranger (RA)